oneapi-src/oneAPI-samples/Libraries/oneCCL/oneCCL_Getting_Started/README.md

 Once users are in the JupyterLab with download jupytered notebook samples, they can start following the steps without further installion needed.

 ## Purpose
+The samples implement the allreduce collective operation with oneCCL APIs.
-The sample demonstrates how to compile the code with various oneCCL configurations in Intel oneAPI environment.
+With the samples users will learn how to compile the code with various oneCCL configurations in Intel oneAPI environment.

 ## License
 Those code samples are licensed under MIT license